 Jorge Amado’s seductive 1966 novel has had myriad adaptations, including a Broadway musical and a Mexican telenovela, but none has endured like Barreto’s (meta)physical sex comedy, which reigned as Brazil’s all-time, top-grossing movie for over three decades—and was remade in America as Kiss Me Goodbye with Sally Field, James Caan, and Jeff Bridges.

-Leading lady Sônia Braga—back on-screen this March in the acclaimed Bacurau—became an international star via her torrid performance as Flor, who can’t resist the carnal charms of her philandering ne’er-do-well husband.
+Leading lady Sônia Braga became an international star via her torrid performance as Flor, who can’t resist the carnal charms of her philandering ne’er-do-well husband.
 After he drops dead, she remarries into a more stable union but when her late spouse reappears as a spirit, the flesh is all too willing to re-engage.
-Originally screening at the Quad in 1978, this comic and erotic precursor to Ghost returns in a 4K restoration.
+Originally screening at the Quad in 1978 and returning in a beautiful 4K restoration last March, this comic and erotic precursor to Ghost is being revived again.

 Still courtesy of the Everett Collection.